guppyfish123/SOC_Lab/Installation/Cortex.md

 sudo systemctl enable elasticsearch sudo systemctl start elasticsearch
 ```
-To check that elasticsearch has started up without failure, use command:
+To verify that Elasticsearch has started without any issues, use the command:
 ```bash
 sudo systemctl status elasticsearch
 ```
-In event that elasticsearch fails to start, you can check the logs using:
+In the event that Elasticsearch fails to start, you can check the logs using:
 ```bash
 journalctl -u elasticsearch -n 100